undefinedDarkness/passwd-shell-benchmarks/README.md

 # passwd-shell-benchmarks

-A collection of programs indifferent languages, which perform the following task:
+A collection of programs in different languages, which perform the following task:

  Open a colon delimited unix password file (provided here) in the current directory Read the file and count the instances of each login shell (the last field)